Félix Trinidad: Trinidad vs. Hopkins

 The middleweight unification fight between Hopkins and Trinidad was originally scheduled for September 15, 2001, at the Madison Square Garden.
 On the morning of September 11, terrorists attacked the World Trade Center.
 Following this incident, the fight was postponed indefinitely.
 After receiving assurances from Madison Square Garden officials and the City of New York, Don King rescheduled the fight for September 29.
 The pace of the fight in the early rounds was slow, with each boxer studying his opponent.
-In the second round Hopkins connected some combinations while Trinidad pursued the offensive in the fourth round and both boxers traded sequences of punches.
-This pattern continued in the fifth round with Trinidad showing an aggressive style while Hopkins relied on jabs.
-In the sixth Trinidad continued an offensive stance and won the round after trading several combinations.
-Both fighters continued to exchange punches in the eighth and ninth round with Hopkins connecting three consecutive solid punches.
-In the twelfth round Hopkins' scored a knockdown, but before the contest could continue Trinidad's father entered the ring, which led to the referee stopping the fight by technical knockout.
+In the second round, Hopkins connected some combinations, while Trinidad pursued the offensive in the fourth round and both boxers traded sequences of punches.
+This pattern continued in the fifth round, with Trinidad showing an aggressive style while Hopkins relied on jabs.
+In the sixth, Trinidad continued an offensive stance and won the round after trading several combinations.
+Both fighters continued to exchange punches in the eighth and ninth round, with Hopkins connecting three consecutive solid punches.
+In the twelfth round, Hopkins scored a knockdown, but before the contest could continue Trinidad's father entered the ring, which led to the referee stopping the fight by technical knockout.

+Prior to the fight, members of Hopkins's team visited the Trinidad dressing room in what is considered a normal boxing custom, to watch the taping of Trinidad's hands.
+The Hopkins camp claimed that Trinidad's hands were wrapped incorrectly, and threatened to cancel the fight unless they were rewrapped correctly.
+Nazim Richardson, who was part of Hopkins corner for the Trinidad fight, clarified that Trinidad's wraps were not wrapped in accordance to the New York Commission laws, but his hand wraps did conform to the rules of other States.